HaileyStorm/GoGoGadgetGravity/README.md

 Far Charge is *proportional* to distance.
 - It is always positive and therefore attractive.
 - Charges average.
 Alpha is proxy with charge range  0-1.

+## Prerequisites

+The Qt API by TheRecipe is required if using the guis\qt package.
+To install it:\
+`set GO111MODULE=off`\
+`go get -v github.com/therecipe/qt/cmd/... && for /f %v in ('go env GOPATH') do
+    %v\bin\qtsetup test && %v\bin\qtsetup -test=false`\
+`set GO111MODULE=auto`\
+The first time you build, a new folder "qtbox" will be created in the build directory, with the redistributable (platform dependent) Qt component.